Program Information

 To receive their residency completion certificate, residents must satisfactorily complete:

-• Resident research project for presentation during a scientific conference (e.g., Phi Zeta Day, ASVCP meeting) and/or publication in a peer-reviewed journal
+- Resident research project suitable for presentation during a scientific conference (e.g., Phi Zeta Day, ASVCP meeting) and publication in a peer-reviewed journal

-• Two resident seminars during the first and second years
+- Two resident seminars, to be given during the first and second years

 Compensation

-The 2024 starting salary is expected to be at least $50,000, plus $500 provided as a lump-sum annually for professional development.
-Additional funding may be available for research projects and travel and can be applied for on a competitively-selected basis.
+The 2025 starting salary is expected to be at least $52,000, plus $500 provided as a lump-sum annually for professional development.
+The service can normally provide additional funding for travel-related expenses.
+Additional funding may be available for research projects and travel and can be applied for on a competitively selected basis.
 Residents receive an employer-paid package that includes many coverages: paid time off, medical, dental, vision, life, accidental death & dismemberment, and disability, with additional options for pet, legal, cancer, long-term disability, and accident (out of pocket) insurance.
-With most plans, there is also the option to include family members on the coverage.
+With most plans, there is also the option to include family members.

 American Society for Veterinary Clinical Pathology Residency Listing